Jens Martin Gammelby: Loan to Lyngby

 On 5 October 2020, transfer deadline day, Gammelby moved to Superliga rivals Lyngby Boldklub on a season-long loan with an option to buy.
 He made his debut two days later, on 7 October, in a 5–4 win over Brønshøj in the Danish Cup.
 He suffered relegation to the Danish 1st Division with the club on 9 May 2021 after a loss to last placed AC Horsens before returning to Brøndby after his loan deal expired.
 This happened despite experiencing a strong season individually, scoring 4 goals in 27 total appearances as he was the preferred option as right winger for the team.

 Return to Brøndby

+After his loan at Lyngby, Gammelby returned to Brøndby ahead of the 2021–22 season and featured extensively in pre-season, including outside his usual right-back role.
+He made his first competitive appearance of the season as a half-time substitute in the Superliga opener away to AGF on 18 July 2021, a 1–1 draw.

-Despite doubts about his future Brøndby career, Gammelby received plenty of playing time in different positions in the 2021–22 pre-season.
-He started on the bench in the Superliga premiere against AGF, but was subbed on in the second half.
-On 17 August, he made his debut in the UEFA Champions League in a 2–1 away loss to Red Bull Salzburg in the first leg of the play-off round.
+On 17 August 2021, he made his UEFA Champions League debut in a 2–1 away defeat to Red Bull Salzburg in the play-off first leg, starting in central midfield amid a Brøndby squad hit by COVID-19 absences.
+He also featured in the second leg on 25 August, coming on in the 59th minute for Kevin Mensah; Brøndby again lost 2–1 to go out 4–2 on aggregate.